nattondigital/boltV2testing/PERMISSIONS-GUIDE.md

 - Check permission object structure in database
 - Verify module name matches exactly (case-sensitive)
 - Confirm at least read permission is enabled for the module

+### User can access page via direct URL
+- This issue is now fixed with route-level protection
+- All routes in App.tsx are wrapped with ProtectedRoute component
+- Users will see "Access Denied" page if they try to access a module without permission
+- If this still occurs, verify the route has `<ProtectedRoute module="...">` wrapper in App.tsx